A real video room with a shared speech timer and a live audience verdict, right in your browser. No Zoom, no install.

 Free account, live in minutes.
 Running a tournament?
 Host a full event.

 Pick a topic, or hit Surprise me.
-Choose the format, your side, and how long each speech runs.
+Choose the matchup, your side, and how long each speech runs.
 Hit Go Live and you're on camera with one link to share.
 No setup wizard, no scheduling tool, no install.

 1 on 1